 While other toy makers, like second and third place Mattel and Hasbro, own multiple brands and continue to create new ones, LEGO is all about the brick.
 If rumours are true, Mattel and Hasbro are working a plan to claim the number one spot together through a possible merger.
 But to label the entire range of LEGO products as construction toys understates the power of the system.
 Every set and product line is built off the brick.
 When LEGO launched it’s board games line, the games were buildable (but not only about the brick).

 The LEGO we know today began life as a very different company.
-There were many years before the family-run toy maker created the first plastic brick that paved the way to becoming a global success.
+There were many years before the family run toy maker created the first plastic brick which paved the way to becoming a global success.

 Before the brick

 The story of the brick begins several decades before that first simple plastic stacking brick was created.
 Like any history, there are events that shaped the brick in the years leading to the perfect circumstances that were ripe for the LEGO we know now to exist.
 Those early decades shaped the company through the successes and numerous setbacks, events that created a better quality brick that’s stood the test of time.